Doctoral Degrees in Healthcare Ethics

 The DHCE degree is a professional degree that combines academic and clinical education to train students in a systematic and critical manner to be clinically oriented professionals in the field.
 Hence, the DHCE project is a practical endeavor that focuses upon the appropriate clinical and writing competencies to be successful professionals in the field.

-A Faculty Committee (Director and Readers) is assigned to supervise the student in the phase of doctoral writing.
-After the Committee ascertains that the dissertation or project has been completed satisfactorily, there is an oral Doctoral Defense with the following possible outcomes: formal approval or the requirement to resubmit the text based on critiques at the defense.
+A faculty committee (director and readers) is assigned to supervise you in the phase of doctoral writing.
+After the committee ascertains that your dissertation or project has been completed satisfactorily, there is an oral doctoral defense with the following possible outcomes: formal approval or the requirement to resubmit the text based on critiques at the defense.

-Upon successfully completing the above the student proceeds to Graduation, following the requirements of the University for submitting the doctoral text and planning for graduation.
+Upon successfully completing the above, you will proceed to graduation, following the requirements of the university for submitting the doctoral text and planning for graduation.

 Submit the university application through the graduate application portal including a resume or curriculum vitae.

 If you are in the process of completing a degree, you may have your college or university submit an up-to-date official transcript with your application to Duquesne University via email or by mail to:

 600 Forbes Avenue